Here's What You Need:

 - Two recommendations submitted through the Common Application or via mail.

 - International applicants.
 Must meet the core First Year requirements as well as display evidence of English competency and financial certifications.
+First Year applicants with international coursework will also be assessed the $30 international credential evaluation fee.
 See Undergraduate International Admissions Requirements for details.

 - Homeschooled students.
 Must satisfy all of the above requirements.
 Acceptable homeschool transcripts must include: